- Version April 2020

 - Create Date May 2, 2020

-Years 9 and 10: Waste in the classroom - by subject
+Years 9 and 10: Waste education resources - by subject

 Waste education resources for Queensland Years 9 and 10 classrooms

 This Waste Education Queensland Waste in the classroom guide is designed to support teachers by providing easy-to-use, stand-alone activities which develop student understanding about waste issues.
 It identifies high quality curriculum resources linked to the Australian Curriculum F–10 that are suitable for Years 9 and 10 classrooms.

 The guide provides links to high quality lesson plans, videos, waste audits and design and technology challenges.
 A range of active learning strategies using inquiry-based or project-based activities with real-life contexts allow students to make sense of their world and support their decision-making processes and choices about caring for their environment.

 The waste education curriculum resources are organised by subject area i.e. Science, Geography, Design and Technologies, English—and by key waste management topics suggested by experienced waste educators and informed by the Queensland Government Waste Management and Resource Recovery Strategy: Community Summary.

 The key waste management topics are:

 - Taking action on waste: giving students a voice about how they can make a difference towards how waste is managed at school and in the home, reduce litter, audit waste, create community campaigns, build stewardship, run clean-ups

 - Sustainable waste management: understanding how waste systems work, where waste comes from and where it goes, what infrastructure is required (e.g. bins, landfills, recycling facilities), processes, environmental impacts